Fourth in A Series

 By Matt Chaney, ChaneysBlog.com

-The stories about Elvis Presley persisted for generations around southeast Missouri, after he played local bars and dance halls in 1955, rising to stardom.
+The stories about Elvis Presley carried on around southeast Missouri, generations, long after he’d played local halls and bars in 1955, rising to stardom.

-“Elvis Presley was the greatest entertainer in the whole, wide world,” Onie Wheeler, a Bootheel native and Grand Ole Opry performer, said after Presley’s death in 1977.
+“Elvis Presley was the greatest entertainer in the whole, wide world,” Onie Wheeler, Nashville performer and a Missouri Bootheel native, said upon Presley’s death in 1977.
 “Ordinary things don’t get attention.
 Elvis had movements with his music.
 He was different and that’s what it takes.”

 “They took country music and put a jazzed-up beat to it.
 Actually, Bill Haley and The Comets [of Pennsylvania], he was like the father of rockabilly, and rock n’ roll,” Jordan said.
 “But then Elvis came along and they christened him as The King of rock n’ roll.”

-Bill Haley and The Comets swept the East and West coasts in 1955, rolling on the hit “Rock Around The Clock,” immortalized in a movie.
-But in the heartland, the Mississippi River Valley, young people were captivated with Presley, accompanied by his cutting-edge band mates Scotty Moore, on guitar, and Bill Black, upright bass.
+Haley and The Comets swept the East and West coasts in 1955, rolling on their hit “Rock Around The Clock,” immortalized in a movie.
+But in the heartland, the Mississippi River Valley, Elvis Presley captivated young people, accompanied by his cutting-edge band mates Scotty Moore, on guitar, and Bill Black, upright bass.

-In southeast Missouri and northeast Arkansas, the Elvis experience felt personal.
-“Because Elvis, ya know, he worked the B&B Club, he worked the National Guard Armory at Sikeston, worked the National Guard Armory at Poplar Bluff—all around here,” Jordan said at his home in Hayti, Mo.
+The Elvis experience felt personal in southeast Missouri and northeast Arkansas.
+“Because Elvis, ya know, he worked the B&B Club, he worked the National Guard Armory at Sikeston, worked the National Guard Armory at Poplar Bluff—all around here,” Jordan said at his home in Hayti, Mo., during a 2017 interview.
 “Wherever he could find a place to play, he played it.”

-Jordan smiled.
-“The thing is, down through the years that I’ve been involved in the music, there’s only one Elvis Presley.”
+“The thing is, down through the 55 years that I’ve been involved in the music, there’s only one Elvis Presley.”

 Special thanks to Steve Mays for his website on historical KBOA radio